bbossankimster/projects-for-learning/README.md

 ## TASK 101: pinger-bot

+>  This is Telegram bot to ping any Internet IP address or host.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is Telegram bot to ping any Internet IP address or host.

-python ./101-pinger-bot/
+python ./101-pinger-bot/pinger-bot.py

-Print any IP address or host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-outputs
+>  Put any IP address or host to chat.
+You will see outputs:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ping 8.8.8.8